motorro/CommonStateMachine/README.md

 - [Welcome](examples/welcome/welcome) - multi-module example of user on-boarding flow
 - [Parallel](examples/multi/parallel) - two machines running in parallel in one proxy state
 - [Navbar](examples/multi/navbar) - several machines running in proxy state, one of them active at a time
+- [Mixed](examples/multi/mixed) - two machines of different gesture/UI system mixed in one state
 - [Lifecycle](examples/lifecycle) - track your Android app lifecycle to pause pending operations when the app is suspended

 ## The basic task - Load-Content-Error